Skip to Content

 Your bowl should be looking pretty colorful by now!
 Time to add in your drained pasta, salad dressing, and balsamic vinegar.
 Mix it all together and chill for several hours!

-When ready to serve you may want to add a little more dressing.
+When ready to serve, you may want to add a little more dressing.
 The Al Dente Pasta will soak up a lot of that dressing, so don’t be afraid to give it another hit right before serving.

 Antipasto Pasta Salad

-If you really want to make this salad even more show stopping, and money isn’t an object, add in a 1/2 cup of diced Asiago Cheese!
+If you really want to make this salad even more show-stopping, and money isn’t an object, add in a 1/2 cup of diced Asiago Cheese!
 Holly Molly!
 (I may be licking my lips right now?)

 Antipasto Pasta Salad for blog

 It really is a meal!
 It’s packed with meat, cheese, veggies, pasta and then that amazing dressing!
 So good!
-If you love Antipasto Salads you need to give this one a try!
+If you love Antipasto Salads, you need to give this one a try!
 The printable is right below, so you can add it to your collection.

 Thanks for stopping by…we are going to have a FANTASTIC week here at the Nest!
-Be sure to check back to for more amazing ideas to make your Nest Happy and Delicious!
+Be sure to check back for more amazing ideas to make your Nest Happy and Delicious!

 Photo of Norine with her signature